mongodb/docs-golang/source/includes/quick-start/atlas-setup.rst

    .. step:: Retrieve your MongoDB Atlas connection string

-      To retrieve your connection string for the cluster you created in the previous step, log in to your Atlas account.
+      To retrieve your connection string for the cluster you created in the previous section, log in to your Atlas account.
 Navigate to the :guilabel:`Database` section and click :guilabel:`Clusters`.
 Click the :guilabel:`Connect` button for the cluster that you want to connect to as shown below.